Selhurst High School: Selhurst

 The school was set in the Crescent, Croydon, close to Selhurst Park.
 It is a red brick building, once covered in ivy.
 It has a semi-circular front and boasted a large main hall, extensive playing fields, two gyms and a library.
-The school also had its own sports ground at the foot of South Norwood Hill at Norwood Lake in Woodvale Avenue, and use of Crystal Palace National Sports Centre.
 The building was used as an exterior location for an episode ("Back to Class") of Jasper Carrott's 1996 TV comedy series "The Detectives".